 |INTIX | Ticketing Conference | Inspiration Stage|

-All Inspiration Stage by the Tessitura Network workshops take place in the Chemin Royale Foyer, near the registration area.
+All Inspiration Stage - Sponsored by the Tessitura Network workshops take place in the Chemin Royale Foyer, past the Exhibit Hall entrance.

 Fleeting are the days where customers only contact you via mail, phone, or even email.
 In today's digital space, customers are expecting you to meet them where they are to solve their concerns.
 Be it via a Facebook post, tweet, or yelp review, how do you respond to customers in a public space?
 This session will serve as a quick do's and don'ts on how to manage your customer service in social media spaces.

 12:10 - 12:30 pm

 It's stressful out there!
 In the dynamic world of ticketing, the stressors are many and sometimes seem non-stop.
 Take 15 minutes and learn how to find some peace and ease in the midst of chaos.
 Mindfulness meditation has proven to be an effective way to learn how to reduce stress, increase happiness and help bring more balance to your life.